 Where to stay in Valparaíso

 There is no shortage of good accommodation options in Valparaíso.
-Things to consider when picking a place to stay are the location – especially, how steep is the hill you’ll have to climb to get there; and the view – a room with a view is certainly recommended.
+Things to consider when picking a place to stay are the location – especially how steep the hill you’ll have to climb to get there; and the view – a room with a view is certainly recommended.
 Having said so, here are a few good places to stay:

 Further Readings